anthonyradose/gamesay_milestone_project3/README.md

 - **Adding Reviews:**

-  - When the user selects the game they want to review, they are taking to the game_info page which displays a visually appealing covert art of the game along with all the relevant info, and then the ability to at their review and rating of the game with a form.
+  - When the user selects the game they want to review, they are taking to the game_info page which displays a visually appealing covert art of the game along with all the relevant info, and then the ability to add their review and rating of the game with a form.

 - **Editing and Deleting Reviews:**